Application of single-electron effects to fingerprints of chips using image recognition algorithms

-Because the spatial positions, density, and energy levels of trap sites are not controllable, the features of CDs can differ in devices produced by the same fabrication processes.
+Because the spatial positions, density, and energy levels of trap sites are not controllable, the features of CDs can differ in devices produced by the same fabrication process.
 Therefore, one application of single-electron effects is the use of CDs as a ``fingerprint" of devices.

 In general, the fingerprint of a device can be considered a physically unclonable function (PUF) if it is unique, unclonable, and reliable.
 Emerging Internet of Things (IoT) technologies require a stable security system to protect users’ personal information.
 PUFs are considered an important mechanism for providing a unique and inexpensive identification (ID) for each device.
 A PUF outputs a response ID when a challenge signal is inputted from a server or an authorized system.
 PUF signals mostly originate from process variations of transistors and circuits.
 Basic static random access memory (SRAM) consists of two cross-coupled inverters and has fixed memory values only after a 0 or 1 datum is inputted.
 Therefore, the initial memory value is determined by the threshold variations of the transistors; this is the operating principle of SRAM-PUF~\cite{Guajardo,Holcomb}.
 The initial defects of memories~\cite{Marukame,RRAM} or the circuit delay~\cite{arbiter,Suh,wPUF} can also be used for generating PUFs.